-"All cargoes, other than solid and liquid bulk cargoes, cargo units and cargo transport units, shall be loaded, stowed and secured throughout the voyage in accordance with the Cargo Securing Manual approved by the Administration. (...)
+All cargoes, other than solid and liquid bulk cargoes, cargo units and cargo transport units, shall be loaded, stowed and secured throughout the voyage in accordance with the Cargo Securing Manual approved by the Administration. (...)
 The Cargo Securing Manual shall be drawn up to a standard at least equivalent to relevant guidelines developed by the Organization."
 (Reference 18)

-Therefore, following MSC/Circ.745(17) (Reference 70), any Classification Society that approves a cargo securing manual will need to ensure the following:
+Therefore, following MSC.1/Circ.1352/Rev.1 (Reference 69), any Classification Society that approves a Cargo Securing Manual will need to ensure the following:

-- The guidance given in the cargo securing manual does not replace the experience in stowage and securing and the principles of good seamanship - the information in the manual is consistent with the requirements of the vessel's trim/stability and hull strength manual, the International Convention on Load Lines, 1966 (Reference 25) requirements and the International Maritime Dangerous Goods Code (IMDG Code) (Reference 19), where applicable - the manual specifies arrangements and cargo securing devices provided on board for the correct application to the containers, based on transverse, longitudinal and vertical forces that may arise during adverse weather and sea conditions - such securing arrangements and devices shall be suitable and adapted to the nature of the cargo to be carried and used properly with appropriate securing points or fittings
+- It is made clear that the guidance given in the Cargo Securing Manual cannot replace experience in stowage and securing and the principles of good seamanship - the information in the manual is consistent with the requirements of the vessel's trim/stability and hull strength loading manual, the International Convention on

+Load Lines, 1966 (Reference 25) requirements and the International Maritime Dangerous Goods Code (IMDG Code) (Reference 19), where applicable

-- there is a sufficient quantity of reserve cargo securing devices on board the ship - the manual contains information on the strength and instructions for the use and maintenance of each specific type of cargo securing device - the manual should be updated when new or alternative types of securing devices are introduced - the manual should consist of a comprehensive and understandable plan, providing an overview of the maximum stack weights and permissible vertical distribution of weight in stacks - the manual should present the distribution of accelerations expected at various positions on board the ship based on a range of GM values.
-This information should be accompanied by a worked example showing the angles of roll and GM above which the forces acting on cargo exceed permissible limits for securing devices along with examples of calculations for number and strength of securing devices to counteract the exceeded limits - the manual should provide information on the forces induced by wind and sea on deck cargo, and on the nominal increase of forces or accelerations with an increase in GM - the manual should contain recommendations for reducing the risk of cargo losses from deck stows, by applying restrictions to stack weights or heights where high stability cannot be avoided - the cargo safe access plan (CSAP) should provide detailed information for the safety of persons engaged in work connected with cargo stowage and securing.
+- the manual specifies arrangements and cargo securing devices provided on board for the correct application to the containers, based on transverse, longitudinal and vertical forces that may arise during adverse weather and sea conditions - such securing arrangements and devices shall be suitable for, and adapted to, the nature of the cargo to be carried and used properly with appropriate securing points or fittings - · there is a sufficient quantity of reserve cargo securing devices on board the ship - the manual contains information on the strength and instructions for the use and maintenance of each specific type of cargo securing device - the manual should be updated when new or alternative types of securing devices are introduced, and alternative cargo securing devices introduced should not have less strength than those being replaced - the manual should consist of a comprehensive and understandable plan, providing an overview of the maximum stack weights and permissible vertical distribution of weight in stacks - the manual should present the distribution of accelerations expected at various positions on board the ship based on a range of GM values.
+This information should be accompanied by a worked example showing the angles of roll and GM above which the forces acting on cargo exceed permissible limits for securing arrangements, along with examples of how to calculate the number and strength of securing devices required to counteract these forces.
+Calculations may be carried out according to Annex 13 of the CSS Code, as set out in MSC.1/Circ.1623 Amendments to the Code of Safe Practice for Cargo Stowage and Securing (Reference 70) - the manual should provide information on the forces induced by wind and sea on deck cargo, and on the nominal increase of forces or accelerations with an increase in GM - the manual should contain recommendations for reducing the risk of cargo losses from deck stows, by applying restrictions to stack weights or heights where high stability cannot be avoided - the cargo safe access plan (CSAP) should provide detailed information for the safety of persons engaged in work connected with cargo stowage and securing.
+Safe access should be provided and maintained in accordance with this plan.